zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-a-spring-boot-rest-api-service.md

     c. **API Catalog Parameters**

       These parameters are used to populate the API Catalog.
 The API Catalog contains information about every registered API service.
 The Catalog also groups related APIs.
 Each API group has its own name and description.
 Catalog groups are constructed in real-time based on information that is provided by the API services.
 Each group is displayed as a tile in the API Catalog UI dashboard.

       * **mfaas.catalog-ui-tile.id**

-        Specifies the unique identifier for the API services product family.
+        This parameter specifies the unique identifier for the API services product family.
 This is the grouping value used by the API ML to group multiple API services together into "tiles".
 Each unique identifier represents a single API Catalog UI dashboard tile.
 Specify a value that does not interfere with API services from other products.

       * **mfaas.catalog-ui-tile.title**

-        Specifies the title of the API services product family.
+        This parameter specifies the title of the API services product family.
 This value is displayed in the API Catalog UI dashboard as the tile title

       * **mfaas.catalog-ui-tile.description**

-        Specifies the detailed description of the API services product family.
+        This parameter specifies the detailed description of the API services product family.
 This value is displayed in the API Catalog UI dashboard as the tile description

       * **mfaas.catalog-ui-tile.version**

-        Specifies the semantic version of this API Catalog tile.
+        This parameter specifies the semantic version of this API Catalog tile.
 Increase the version when you introduce new changes to the API services product family details (title and description).

       * **mfaas.discovery.info.serviceTitle**

-        Specifies the human readable name of the API service instance (for example, "Endevor Prod" or "Sysview LPAR1").
+        This parameter specifies the human readable name of the API service instance (for example, "`Endevor Prod`" or "`Sysview LPAR1`").
 This value is displayed in the API Catalog when a specific API service instance is selected.
 This parameter is externalized and set by the customer system administrator.

          ![Service Status](../../images/api-mediation/Service-Status.png)